OmarHexa/HyperEmbedding/README.md

-# Spatial Embedding
+# Hyper Embedding

-This repository is a modification of "Instance segmentation by jointly optimizing spatial embeddings and clustering bandwidth" papar's source code for multiclass settings.
+This repository presents a modified version of the source code from the paper "Instance segmentation by jointly optimizing spatial embeddings and clustering bandwidth."
+The modification extends the model to multiclass settings, incorporating fusion of Hyperspectral and RGB data.